Wild Nights!

 Wild Nights!
-Stories about the last days of Poe, Dickinson, Twain, James and Hemingway is a collection of short stories by American author Joyce Carol Oates, published in April 2008 by Ecco.'
-As the title suggests, the stories are about the final days in the lives of authors Edgar Allan Poe, Emily Dickinson, Mark Twain, Henry James and Ernest Hemingway.
+Stories About the Last Days of Poe, Dickinson, Twain, James, and Hemingway is a collection of short stories by American author Joyce Carol Oates, published in April 2008 by Ecco.'
+As the title suggests, the stories are about the final days in the lives of authors Edgar Allan Poe, Emily Dickinson, Mark Twain, Henry James, and Ernest Hemingway.
+The title comes from Dickinson's poem "Wild Nights – Wild Nights!", which also serves as its epigraph.

+Stories

+The collection features five stories, each about a different author.
+All were previously published, as indicated: